 This program is designed as specified by the Florida Criminal Justice Standards and Training Commission.
-It is an application based program addressing tasks required of law enforcement officers.
+It is an application-based program addressing tasks required of law enforcement officers.
 Upon completion, recruits must sit for the State of Florida Officer Certification Examination.
-Successful completion academy training and the examination are required for certification.
+Successful completion of academy training and the examination are required for certification.

-- 1. Must not have been convicted or pled guilty to ANY criminal offense involving moral character as defined by 11B.27.0011 FAC. - Pass the Law Enforcement Basic Abilities Test.
-Please call ahead to schedule your test (850-973-9451). - 3.
-Complete the online FAFSA Application to determine federal student loan or PELL. - 4.
-Complete and submit a NFCC application to the NFCC admissions office. - 5.
-Have an official high school (and college) transcript submitted from your school to NFCC. - 6.
-Obtain a letter of sponsorship from a local law enforcement agency.
-This letter simply means that they have conducted a local records check on you and that your record is clear as outlined above. - 7.
+- 1. Must not have been convicted or pled guilty to ANY criminal offense involving moral character as defined by 11B.27.0011 FAC. - Must pass the Law Enforcement Basic Abilities Test.
+Call ahead to schedule your test (850-973-9451). - 3.
+Must complete the online FAFSA Application to determine federal student loan or PELL. - 4.
+Must complete and submit a NFCC application to the NFCC admissions office. - 5.
+Must have an official high school (and college) transcript submitted from your school to NFCC. - 6.
+Must obtain and provide a letter of sponsorship from a local law enforcement agency indicating that the agency has conducted a local records check on applicant and that the applicant's record is clear as outlined above. - 7.
 Must be fingerprinted at NFCC for forwarding to FDLE. - 8.
-Pass physical fitness exam (Form 75-B.) - 9.
-Pass urinalysis test.
+Must pass physical fitness exam (Form 75-B.) - 9.
+Must pass urinalysis test.